rust-lang/book/nostarch/chapter10.md

 be passed into this function, so we don’t know whether the `if` case or the `else` case will execute.
-We also don’t know the concrete lifetimes of the references that will be passed in, so we can’t look at the scopes as we did in Listings 10-18 and 10-19 to determine whether the reference we return will always be valid.
+We also don’t know the concrete lifetimes of the references that will be passed in, so we can’t look at the scopes as we did in Listings 10-17 and 10-18 to determine whether the reference we return will always be valid.
 The borrow checker can’t determine this either, because it doesn’t know how the lifetimes of `x` and `y` relate to the lifetime of the return value.
 To fix this error, we’ll add generic lifetime parameters that